stephenjason89/bun-pulse/README.md

 # BunPulse

 **BunPulse** is a lightweight, high-performance WebSocket server built on Bun, fully compatible with the Pusher protocol.
-With **BunPulse**, you can easily implement real-time communication in your applications, benefiting from blazing-fast performance, scalability, and secure connections with minimal setup.
+It serves as a drop-in replacement for applications using Pusher, allowing you to point your existing apps to **BunPulse** without the need for Pusher servers or fees.
+With **BunPulse**, real-time communication remains seamless, and the setup process remains minimal.

 ## Features

-- 🟢 **Pusher Protocol Compatibility**: Drop-in replacement for Pusher protocol implementations.
+- 🟢 **Pusher Protocol Compatibility**: Drop-in replacement for Pusher.
+Point your apps to **BunPulse**, and everything will continue working as before.
 - ⚡ **Built on Bun**: Leverages Bun's high performance for WebSocket connections.
 - 🔄 **Real-time Communication**: Seamless real-time messaging and notifications.
 - 🔒 **Secure Connections**: HMAC-based authentication for secure WebSocket connections.